 I agree that teens change a lot as they go into college.
 I'm a great example of this.
 Over my life I've had two major trajectory changes.
 Throughout most of my early, pre-college life, I wanted to be a doctor—specifically, a neurosurgeon.
 As if I couldn't be more of a cliché, I liked science, I liked helping people, and I liked understanding and interacting with people.
 The combination of these led me to medicine.

-When I got into college, I realized I wanted to have a greater impact than being a practicing physician would have.
+When I got into college, I realized I wanted to have a more scalable, nonlinear impact with my time than being a practicing physician would let me do.
 I also really liked research and innovation.
 So I applied to MD-PhD programs (dual-degree programs that combine medical and research training; yes, they're long—the average graduation time is eight years!) and later joined Harvard Medical School and MIT.

-I really enjoyed my time there and learned a lot, but I discovered something even better: entrepreneurship.
-I loved building products that solved problems real people had, and I loved the freedom.
+I really enjoyed my time there and learned a lot, but I discovered something even better for my personal preferences: entrepreneurship.
+I loved building products that solved people's problems; I loved fast iteration speeds (unlike research often taking decades to get from bench to bedside); and I loved the personal freedom.
 So I left my program after four years, getting neither an MD nor PhD.

 I don't regret any of my decisions, even though they took me on a different path from where I am now.
 I learned a ton about healthcare and bioengineering that normal people who go straight into startups don't know, and I still feel I achieved a good amount.